direvus/direvus.github.io/_posts/2020-12-31-apron-recess.md

 {% include figure.html source="apron-recess1-fitted.jpg" alt="apron recess fitted" caption="The first apron recess, with the leg frame and wedge fitted" %}

-I made a start on the second recess, I've got the walls chopped down almost to depth, and will go in with the router after I split out the internal waste with a chisel.
+Then I made a start on the second recess, this picture is with the walls chopped down almost to depth.
+After this, I split across the grain with a 1-inch chisel to remove the bulk of the internal waste, and then refine with the chisel and router.

 {% include figure.html source="apron-recess2-walls.jpg" alt="apron recess 2" caption="The second apron recess, walls chopped" %}

+Once I got the second recess cut, I did a test fit of the rear apron to both leg frames.
+Looking good!

+{% include figure.html source="rear-apron-fitted.jpg" alt="rear apron fitted" caption="The rear apron fitted to the leg frames" %}

 ## What's next

-Continuing to chop out the apron recesses until all four are done.
+Chopping out the recesses in the front apron.